AURIN/tweet-infra/README.md

 ## Architecture

-The CouchDB cluster is hiden behind a nApache-base load-balancer, which takes care of authentication.
+The CouchDB cluster is hidden behind a nApache-base load-balancer, which takes care of authentication.

 ## Development machine pre-requirements